Siegmund duality for physicists: a bridge between spatial and first-passage properties of continuous and discrete time

-In this paper, $x(t)$ takes values in an interval $[a,b]$ and has absorbing walls at $a$ and $b$ (thus $y(t)$ has hard walls at $a$ and $b$). {\normalcolor We will consider a slightly unusual definition of absorbing boundary condition: if the particle reaches $a$ or $b$, it ``sticks'' to the wall and remains there afterwards.
-On the other hand, hard walls are considered as an infinite potential step.
-Thus, if the particle has a persistent motion, it will stay at the wall until its velocity changes sign (see Figure \ref{figure_walls} for a schematic description of these boundary conditions).} {\normalcolor Our main quantity of interest is the finite time exit probability at $b$, which we define as the probability to be absorbed at $b$ before or at time $t$, when $x(0)=x$,} \be E_b(x,t) = \mathbb{P}(x(t) = b | x(0)=x) \;. \ee Here we mostly focus on the case where $y=b$ in \eqref{siegmundintro}.
+In this paper, $x(t)$ takes values in an interval $[a,b]$ and has absorbing walls at $a$ and $b$ (thus $y(t)$ has hard walls at $a$ and $b$).
+By {\it absorbing boundary conditions} we mean that, if the particle reaches $a$ or $b$, it ``sticks'' to the wall and remains there afterwards {\red (i.e. it does not disappear, as it is sometimes the case in the physics literature \cite{redner, Metzler_book, EVS1})}.
+On the other hand, {\it hard walls} are considered as an infinite potential step.
+Thus, if the particle has a persistent motion, it will stay at the wall until its velocity changes sign (see \cite{ExitProbaShort, AngelaniHardWalls}).
+In Figure \ref{figure_walls}, we show a schematic description of these boundary conditions.
+Our main quantity of interest is the finite time exit probability at $b$, which we define as the probability to be absorbed at $b$ before or at time $t$, when $x(0)=x$, \be E_b(x,t) = \mathbb{P}(x(t) = b | x(0)=x) \;. \ee Here we mostly focus on the case where $y=b$ in \eqref{siegmundintro}.
 The identity (\ref{siegmundintro}) then gives us a relation between $E_b(x,t)$ and the cumulative distribution of the dual $y(t)$ {\normalcolor denoted $\tilde \Phi(x,t|b)$ (since with our definition of absorbing walls, $x(t)\geq b$ is simply equivalent to $x(t)=b$)} \be E_b(x,t) = \tilde \Phi(x,t|b) \quad , \quad \text{ where } \quad \tilde \Phi(x,t|b)=\mathbb{\tilde P}(y(t) \leq x | y(0)=b) \;. \ee A simple example is when $x(t)$ is a Brownian motion (in which case $y(t)$ is a Brownian motion with hard walls).